GreyMilton/house-of-games-api/newREADME.md

 ## 4. Create two `.env` files

-In order for this repo to function correctly, two new files need to be created.
+In order for this repo to function correctly, two new files need to be created in the repo's root directory.
 They must have these exact names and contents:

 ### *.env.development*
 `````